QB Uiagalelei in charge of Clemson with Lawrence gone

 - Oops!Something went wrong.Please try again later.

-COLUMBIA, S.C.
-(AP) D.J.
-Uiagalelei took charge of Clemson's offense Saturday as the Tigers closed spring practice with the Orange and White game.
+COLUMBIA, S.C. — D.J.
+Uiagalelei took charge of Clemson’s offense Saturday as the Tigers closed spring practice with the Orange and White game.

 It was the first spring in several years that Clemson was without its two main offensive playmakers, quarterback Trevor Lawrence and tailback Travis Etienne.
 Both were instrumental is helping the Tigers remain atop the Atlantic Coast Conference and win the national title after the 2018 season.